JATEPHP/jate-docs/_docs/config-connection.md

 ---

 To enable the connection to the database, set `"enable":true` and fill the other fields.<br>
-Only one engine can be selected at the same time, especially the _pdo_ entry uses a mysql connection using pdo.
+Only one engine can be selected at the same time.
 ```json
 {
   "enable":    false,